827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

 Social Isolation/Reconnecting with Friends Who Abuse Drugs

-Part of recovery is gaining new friendships, as well as nurturing and maintaining them.
+Part of recovery is gaining new friendships and nurturing and maintaining them.
 If a loved one has begun to neglect these new, healthy relationships and returned to connections with old friends who are known to abuse drugs, this could be indicative of a potential relapse.
-Changing people, places and things is a major component to life in recovery.
-When someone reverts back to nurturing toxic friendships, it can be a matter of time before they physically pick up a substance leading to chaos and toxicity in their life.
+Changing people, places, and things is a major component of life in recovery.
+When someone reverts back to nurturing toxic friendships, it can be a matter of time before they physically pick up a substance, leading to chaos and toxicity in their life.

 Talking About Drug Use